anton-smirnov-robert/weaver/content/mechanization of scientific research.md

 F. Hayek's market system, M. Polanyi's Republic of Science and the actual organization of scientific research that is schematize based on

+physicalist reductivism: "all events which fall under the laws of any science are physical events and hence fall under the laws of physics."

 [^1]: In contrast, biological organisms have an *instrinsic* *telos*: the one of establishing and maintaining their own conditions of existence.
 [Mossio2014](reference/Mossio2014.md)